Az-21/dft/README.md

 ### Analytics and Cookies
 The application does not use any analytics or tracking technologies, including cookies or similar technologies, to gather information about your usage or preferences.

 Please note that this guarantee does not extend to Google Play Store.
-I have no way to influence what Google collects via their app distribution platfrom.
-I can only guarentee that this application does not collect any data whatsoever.
+I have no way to influence what Google collects via their app distribution platform.

-### Data Security
-As the application does not collect or transmit any data, the risk of data breaches or unauthorized access to your information is eliminated.

 ## Disclaimer
 Google Play and the Google Play logo are trademarks of Google LLC.